 For centuries, the artistry of dance has had a hold over men and women alike.
 Skill, ornamentation, a beguiling trickery of moves all function to charm the audience.
 Will Roger Peterson’s motion photographs capture the essence of subject.
 The artist skillfully merges dance with the mystery of the nineteenth century Eadweard Muybridge’s photographic studies of movement.
 Using modes often associated with surrealist photography, Peterson inverts proportion, space, and perspective creating an enthralling sense of discovery.
-Using motion effect including one-second exposure, strobe, and spotlights on the moving subjects, he creates a dialogue about codified definitions of erotica, fine art, and pornography.
-The spellbinding photographs emerge as a convergence between all three, suggestively fluctuating between a sense of the bacchanal, of the boudoir and the artistic.
+Using motion effect including one-second exposure, strobe, and spotlights on the moving subjects, he creates a dialogue about codified definitions of anima and animus.
+His spellbinding photographs emerge as a convergence between the two, suggestively fluctuating between a sense of the mystic and the artistic.

 The concept of anima and animus suggest that both men and women are in fact psychologically androgynous, containing aspects of both the feminine and masculine character.
 The role of the anima as imaginative and seductive feminine side of as it exists in the male unconscious.
 Conversely, the animus is understood as the willful and visionary masculine force, residing in the female unconscious.
-These perceptions are informed by an unconscious idea of female and male archetypes that are captured through the lens of Will Roger Peterson.
+These perceptions are informed by an unconscious idea of female and male archetypes that are captured through Peterson's lens.